GfSE/SpecIF-Pages/Documentation/34_SpecIF_Roles_and_Permissions.md

 - By *Class*: An instance of resource or statement can be accessed, if the most specialized class has a corresponding permission.
 If no permission by class is granted at all, access is *prohibited*.
 - By *Hierarchy*: An instance of resource can be accessed, if the closest node in the hierarchy has a corresponding permission.
-If no permission by hierarchy is defined at all, access is *allowed* (in fact it is rather a prohibition in this case).
+If no permission by hierarchy is defined at all, access is *allowed*.

 Permissions are inherited:
 - By Class: project ← resourceClass ← propertyClass or project ← statementClass ← propertyClass.